BalloonBox-Inc/near-oracle-algorithm/documentation/README.md

 ## About :mailbox_with_mail:

-This documentation contains all APIs endpoints featured in our NEARoracle DApp.
+This documentation contains all APIs endpoints featured in our NearOracle DApp.

 Imagine you are a user who owns a NEAR wallet and wants to be issued a loan.
-The NEARoracle DApp leverages public APIs to allow users to:
+The NearOracle DApp leverages public APIs to allow users to:

-- integrate their existing Plaid, Coinbase, and NEAR wallet accounts with the NEARoracle Credit Score model,
+- integrate their existing Plaid, Coinbase, and NEAR wallet accounts with the NearOracle Credit Score model,
 - undergo a credit score check,
 - validate their credibility to lenders issuing them a loan.

-When using the NEARoracle API you agree with our [Terms and Conditions](https://) :copyright:.
+When using the NearOracle API you agree with our [Terms and Conditions](https://) :copyright:.

 ## To Notice :eyes: